 Gonorrhea can be transmitted through oral sex, so a condom can be used to reduce the risk as both the giver and receiver can potentially contract gonorrhea.

 Some people with gonorrhea are asymptomatic, however, symptoms usually appear within 2-10 days and include painful urination.
-Gonorrhea of the throat or anus is usually asymptomatic.
+Anal infections can lead to pain and anal bleeding.
+Gonorrhea of the throat is usually asymptomatic.

 A cotton swab test is taken from the throat, cervix, anus, and inside the eyelid.
 Gonorrhea of the urinary tract can be tested through a urine sample, but must be followed up with a cotton swab test, if it is positive.

 Gonorrhea is treated with a one time dose of antibiotics administered by injection, or as oral antibiotics.
 Treatment resistant types of gonorrhea are an increasing problem, so treatment is always followed up.